Prorifi3D-Official/Prorifi3D-Upgrades/docs/MINI.md

 - Put Y Belt Clip into MINI Y Belt Holder B, the upper cover of the Y holder.

-- Attach MINI Y Belt Holder B to MINI Y Belt Holder A.Use M3x10 screws.
-Make sure you turn the screws on both sides evenly in turn.
+- Attach MINI Y Belt Holder B to MINI Y Belt Holder A. Make sure you turn the screws on both sides evenly in turn.

 ![alt alternative text](./src/assets/Stage_2/db/db9.png)